 What is Prospect Hill Library and where is it?

 "Prospect Hill Library" is actually three entities and is a self-supporting resident activity financed by donations from residents and friends.
 The libraries are managed by a volunteer resident committee (Prospect Hill Library Committee).
 We receive no funding from Ann's Choice.
 The facilities and furnishings belong to Ann's Choice, not to the Library Committee.

 The "main" library is located on the second floor of Liberty Commons Clubhouse, adjacent to Signatures Lounge.
 In addition, both Keystone Clubhouse and Village Clubhouse have "branch" libraries in the second floor lounges.

 What's available in the libraries?

-Main library: 4000 cataloged books; a separate collection of large print books; paperback books; audio books (tape and CD); a large collection of DVDs; magazines and newspapers; Internet access; a card catalog.
+Main library: 4000 books; a separate collection of large print books; paperback books; audio books (tape and CD); DVDs and Blu-ray discs; magazines and newspapers; Internet access; a card catalog.
 There is a formal checkout procedure.

 Branch libraries (Village and Keystone Clubhouses): fiction, mystery, and large print titles.
 Checkout isn't required - just return the books to any of the libraries when you have finished with them.

 When are the libraries open?

 We're always open!
 The libraries are set up to be self-service operations, but you may find one of our volunteers working in them when you're there.
 We'll be happy to help you.

 What are the suggested loan periods?